-- 1. To lower sofa(s) for seating use only, the bunk will remain in the up position supported by its locking pins. - 2.
-With bunk locking pins in place, use bunk lift control switch to lower sofa(s) down until the trolleys contact the lower limit switch stopping their travel.
-The bunk will not lower with its locking pins in place. - 3.
+- 1. To lower sofas only for seating use, the bunk will remain in the up position supported by the locking mechanism. - 2.
+With the bunk locked in the up position, use bunk lift control switch to lower sofas down until the trolleys contact the lower limit switch stopping their travel.
+The bunk will not lower as long as it is fully locked in the up position. - 3.
 Roll sofa backrests into their upright seating position.
-Sofa(s) are now ready for seating use.
+Lower sofa seat legs into position.
+Sofas are now ready for seating use.